arondadi/cairn-is/first-edition/cairn-srd.md

 Some pointers:
 - Is it good at avoiding a hit?
 Give it HP.
-- Does it soak up damage?
+- Does it soak up skaði?
 Give it Armor.
 - Is it strong?
 Give it a high **STR**.
 - Is it nimble?
 Give it high **DEX**.
 - Is it charismatic?
 Give it high **WIL**.

-Damage die are roughly the same, though armed attacks do at least 1d6 damage.
+skaði die are roughly the same, though armed attacks do at least 1d6 skaði.

 [back to index](#index)
 <p></p>